Casuarina tree on the coast of Bay Cay, Turks and Caicos.

 National Park Guidelines

-As is the case in all protected areas in the Turks and Caicos, It is illegal to take or harm any animal, plant, natural item or historical artifact.
+As is the case in all protected areas in the Turks and Caicos, it is illegal to take or harm any animal, plant, natural item, or historical artifact.
 This includes seashells, animals, plants and flowers, coral, and sand.
 Littering and vandalism is against the law and punishable by fines and/or imprisonment.